 The first “box” massage chair weighed 28 pounds and was the first collapsible chair designed for massage that could safely support a person.
 David then went on to teach chair massage classes across 24 massage schools across Europe, Canada and the US, sparking the massage chair revolution.

 Palmer predicted the chair massage would one day be as common and easily available as getting a haircut - and whilst we don’t quite have a massage chair on every corner, the massage chair revolution is certainly growing faster than ever.

 Rather than featuring in shopping centres and airports as Palmer envisaged, mobile massage is now prominent in the workplace, providing relaxing and revitalising treatments around the world.
 It is also frequently utilised at both corporate and domestic events, from exhibitions and marketing promotions to pamper parties and weddings.

 Want to join the massage revolution?
 Get some relaxation into your life today, boost your team or boost your work promotions!

-You can bring mobile massage into your workplace by suggesting chair massage to your manager, consider the benefits of massage at your next event or party, or even plan a pamper evening and enjoy the indulgence of chair massage in the comforts of your home.
+Today you can bring mobile massage into your workplace, just like thousands of other companies, simply by suggesting chair massage to your manager, consider the benefits of massage at your next event or party, or even plan a pamper evening and enjoy the indulgence of chair massage in the comforts of your home.